Busedame/push_swap/README.md

 and *cheapest node*.

 **Target node:**
-- When pushing a node from stack a to stack b -- the *closest smaller* node in stack b to the node from stack a.
+- When pushing a node from stack a to stack b -- the target node is the *closest smaller* node in stack b to the node from stack a.
 If no node in stack b is smaller than the node from stack a, then the target node is the *max* value.
-- When pushing a node from stack b to stack a -- the *closest bigger* nide in stack a to the node from stack b.
+- When pushing a node from stack b to stack a -- the target node is the *closest bigger* node in stack a to the node from stack b.
 If no node in stack a is bigger than the node from stack b, then the target node is the *min* value.